 - Learn and Experience the Rich Indigenous Culture of Canada ✓

 While this may not be on the top of your radar, Indigenous tourism is becoming much more prevalent – and rightfully so!
-Turtle Island (North America) was inhabited by the Indigenous long before European settlers came, meaning there is plenty of rich history and culture to learn about.
+Turtle Island (North America) has been inhabited by the Indigenous long before European settlers came, meaning there is plenty of rich history and culture to learn about.
 Whether you attend a Pow Wow, experience a spiritual journey with an Indigenous tour operator or listen to the stories shared by Elders, you’ll leave with a greater understanding of the world we live in.

 Must-Dos in Newfoundland & Labrador